capitain96/capitain96/README.md

 - 👋 Hi, I’m @capitain96
 - 👀 I’m interested in anything related to cybersecurity, be it network, mobile or web.
 - 🌱 I’m currently learning python, C# and Haskell.
-- 💞️ I’m looking to collaborate on nothing much yet, since my SE skills aren't on par yet, but I am getting there.
+- 💞️ I’m looking to collaborate on anything security related.
+That does not exclude building software, but it's not my strong feat.
-- 📫 How to reach me find me on [Linkedin](www.linkedin.com/in/marco-zanetti)

 <!---
 capitain96/capitain96 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.